ve3wwg/ezusbcc/README.md

 There is limited capability to decompile a gpif.c module into "assembler form".
 This decompile is unable to know when TRICTL is in effect, unless OE3 or OE2 are referenced.
-Other modes such as PF|EF|FF is also not known but emitted as such.
+Other modes such as PF|EF|FF are also not known but emitted as such.

 To decompile, specify a file name: